Luke Sikma: Professional career

 Sikma was not selected in the 2011 NBA draft.
 He signed with UB La Palma of Spain's second division (LEB Oro) for the 2011–12 season.
 He averaged 11.8 points and 7.7 rebounds before moving to Autocid Ford Burgos the following season.
 For the 2013–14 season Sikma moved up to the Spanish first division (Liga ACB), signing with CB Canarias.

 After spending two years in Canarias with notable performances, Sikma signed for two years with Valencia Basket.
 In 2017, Sikma won the Liga ACB with Valencia after beating Real Madrid 3–1 in the league finals.

 On July 5, 2017, Sikma signed with German club Alba Berlin of the Basketball Bundesliga (BBL).
 On April 28, 2018, Sikma was named the BBL Most Valuable Player and to the All-BBL First Team.
 On June 12, 2019, Alba Berlin announced a four-year extension of Sikma's contract.

+On July 13, 2023, Sikma signed a two-year (1+1) deal with Olympiacos of the Greek Basket League and the EuroLeague.
+On July 3, 2024, he parted ways with the Greek club.